Sam Y. Parker

 Samuel Epps Young Parker (May 12, 1880 – July 5, 1906) was a college football and baseball player for the Tennessee Volunteers of the University of Tennessee.
 He was a member of Chi Delta.
-On the football team he was a fullback.
+He was a fullback on the football team.
 Nash Buckingham selected Parker All-Southern in 1904.

-Parker was shot by lawyer James E. Fulton on July 5, 1906 as he stepped off a train in Helenwood.
+Parker was shot by lawyer James E. Fulton on July 5, 1906, as he stepped off a train in Helenwood.
 Fulton alleged his wife had been having an affair with Parker.
 Fulton later also died from a gunshot.